japila-books/apache-spark-internals/docs/scheduler/SchedulableBuilder.md

 `SchedulableBuilder` is the <<contract, abstraction>> of <<implementations, schedulable builders>> that manage a <<rootPool, root pool (of Schedulables)>>, which is to <<buildPools, build a pool>> and <<addTaskSetManager, register a new Schedulable (with the pool)>>.

-`SchedulableBuilder` is a `private[spark]` Scala trait that is used exclusively by xref:scheduler:TaskSchedulerImpl.adoc[TaskSchedulerImpl] (the default Spark scheduler).
-When requested to xref:scheduler:TaskSchedulerImpl.adoc#initialize[initialize], `TaskSchedulerImpl` uses the xref:ROOT:configuration-properties.adoc#spark.scheduler.mode[spark.scheduler.mode] configuration property (default: `FIFO`) to select one of the <<implementations, available schedulable builders>>.
+`SchedulableBuilder` is a `private[spark]` Scala trait that is used exclusively by scheduler:TaskSchedulerImpl.md[TaskSchedulerImpl] (the default Spark scheduler).
+When requested to scheduler:TaskSchedulerImpl.md#initialize[initialize], `TaskSchedulerImpl` uses the ROOT:configuration-properties.md#spark.scheduler.mode[spark.scheduler.mode] configuration property (default: `FIFO`) to select one of the <<implementations, available schedulable builders>>.

 [[contract]]
 .SchedulableBuilder Contract